side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2013/2013-09-23-literate-builds-wtf.md

 The “Experimental” update center includes plugins that have `alpha` or `beta` in their version number, while the other update centers now exclude those plugin versions.

-So if you want to play with these plugins you need to change your Jenkins instance's update center URI to:
+So if you want to play with these plugins you need to change your Jenkins instance’s update center URI to:

     http://updates.jenkins-ci.org/experimental/update-center.json

 I would recommend that you use a test Jenkins instance for playing with.

-(WARNING: shameless plug) You could also just fire up a Jenkins in the cloud using CloudBee's DEV@cloud service and follow [these handy instructions](http://developer-blog.cloudbees.com/2013/09/how-to-try-literate-builds-on-devcloud.html) to enable access to the experimental plugins:
+(WARNING: shameless plug) You could also just fire up a Jenkins in the cloud using CloudBee’s DEV@cloud service and follow [these handy instructions](http://developer-blog.cloudbees.com/2013/09/how-to-try-literate-builds-on-devcloud.html) to enable access to the experimental plugins:

 The 10 best bug reports on literate builds before the Jenkins User Conference next month will receive a prise from CloudBees, Inc. I was able to get a commitment that the prise would be at least a T-shirt.
 I am hoping to get some more swag added to the prize pool.
 CloudBees employees or relatives of CloudBees employees are not eligible for the bug report prise!